nextflow-io/nextflow/docs/executor/azure.rst

 Nextflow provides a built-in support for Azure Batch which allows the seamless deployment of a Nextflow pipeline in the cloud offloading the process executions as Batch jobs.

+The pipeline processes must specify the Docker image to use by defining the ``container`` directive, either in the pipeline script or the ``nextflow.config`` file.

+To enable this executor set the property ``process.executor = 'azurebatch'`` in the ``nextflow.config`` file.

+The pipeline can be launched either in a local computer or a cloud virtual machine.
+The latter is suggested for heavy or long running workloads.
+Moreover a Azure Blob storage container must be used as pipeline work directory.

 Get started
 -------------